mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Priority System

-In Sixfinity character generation is based on the Priority System.
+In Twelvefold character generation is based on the Priority System.
 The Priority System is a table with the following columns: Metatype, Attributes, Magic, Skills, and Resources.
 The rows are divided into Priority Levels ranging from Priority A to Priority E. Players assign a specific Priority Level for each of the columns to their character depending on their preferences.
 The values assigned must be different for each column (representing each aspect of the character), and there can be no duplications.
 For example, a character may not have Priority Level B for Magic and Priority B for Resources.
 The higher the Priority Level (A, B, etc.), the more valuable it is for the character.
 Characters use Experience later on to customize their characters even further.

 Regardless of Priority all starting characters get 25 Experience to spend on their character to flesh them out, make then unique.